frain-dev/convoy-bench/README.md

 # convoy-bench
 convoy-bench contains all the code and scripts to benchmark any [convoy](https://github.com/frain-dev/convoy) cluster.
 The goal is to be able to quickly benchmark any Convoy cluster to know it's capacity.
 This was heavily inspired by [Clickbench](https://github.com/ClickHouse/ClickBench/) and [Lavinmqperf](https://lavinmq.com/documentation/lavinmqperf)

+## Why?
+Webhook Gateways, similar to API Gateways, have become a critical component of modern web services.
+Teams are processing millions and billions of webhooks monthly.
+We created this benchmarking suite to easily enable our users to perform capacity planning to determine what cluster size they need for their workloads.

 ## Tools
 1. k6.io
 2. Grafana